 Adequate market research will be able to tell you whether or not your customers would react positively or negatively to a brand extension.
 It also enables you to see the benefits and side effects that the new idea may offer to your consumers and that it is a solution to their problems.

-Brand Extension Success and Brand Extension Failures
+Successful Brand Extension Examples and Failures

 Learn from the successes and failures of these companies.
 Here is a list of good and bad brand extensions that can help inspire new ideas from you and keep you from making the same mistakes.